 What qualifications do arbitrators have?

 Family Law Arbitrators are legal practitioners who have at least five years’ experience with at least 25% of their work undertaken in family law.
 Arbitrators have completed specialist arbitration training.
-Some arbitrators are former judges of the Family Court or Federal Circuit Court.
+Some arbitrators are former family court judges.
 They have extensive experience deciding family law matters.

 What kind of matters can be arbitrated?